csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - [Fixing Model Bugs with Natural Language Patches](https://openreview.net/forum?id=B6wzhbPhsZ9) (murty, manning, lundberg, & ribeiro 2022)
   - specify patches with natural language rather than hard rule, allowing them to better handle text
   - finetune a model to combine original model output with output from a patch-conditioned interpreter head
+- augmenting interpretable models
+  - Emb-GAM: an Interpretable and Efficient Predictor using Pre-trained Language Models ([singh & gao, 2022](https://arxiv.org/abs/2209.11799))
+    - use language model to extract embeddings which are then used to fit a better GAM (focuses on NLP)

+  - CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models ([mcinerney, ..wallace, 2023](https://arxiv.org/abs/2302.12343))
+    - extract interpretable feature (e.g. "Does this patient have a chronic illness?") and use in a linear model

 ## symbolic reasoning